michaelkasede/Goad-labs/README.md

 The best setup for GOAD labs in a homelab is on a Mini-PC.
 You can setup GOAD labs in the cloud and on general purpose server hardware for specific usecases.
-This guide is suitable for a homelab and caters to individuals who need to practice and
+This guide is suitable for a homelab and caters to individuals who need to practice and repeatedly deploy labs for various experiments.

 ## Requirements